Different Views on the Sabbath Day

 Decalogist

-In the fourth of the Ten Commandments, God commanded that people should keep Sabbath on the seventh day of each week (Exod.
+In the biblical law, God commanded that people should keep Sabbath on the seventh day of each week (Exod.
 20:8–11).
-Long before Jesus was born, Jews were keeping Sabbath according to the Ten Commandments: on the seventh day of each week, Saturday.
+Long before Jesus was born, Jews were keeping Sabbath according to the biblical law: on the seventh day of each week, which we call “Saturday”.

 Christianity began as a denomination of Jewish religion.
-The first Christians were Jews, and so they kept Sabbath on Saturday, according to the Ten Commandments.
+The first Christians were Jews, and so they kept Sabbath on Saturday, according to the biblical law.
 There was no question about whether to keep Sabbath, or which day of the week the Sabbath day was.

 Historic Sabbatarian

-After the time of the Apostles, most early Christians began keeping the first day of each week, Sunday, as the “Lord’s Day”.
-They would cease from work and hold holy assemblies on Sunday.
+After the time of the Apostles, most early Christians began keeping the first day of each week, which we call “Sunday”, as the “Lord’s Day”.
+They would cease from work and hold holy assemblies on Sundays.
 Yet, many Christians did not stop keeping Sabbath on Saturday.
 Thus, they kept both the Sabbath day on Saturday and the Lord’s Day on Sunday.

 Non-Sabbatarian